AYDA Awards

 How will your future-proof design concept solve and/or benefit the communities and societies around it?

-• How do you envision the ecological, sociological, and technological aspects that may contribute to the well-being of humanity?
+• How do you envision the ecological, sociological, and technological aspects that may contribute to the wellbeing of humanity?

 • What is your design’s impact on the environment based on its concept, materials, maintenance, energy usage as well as water and waste management?